-Animal products are not powerhouses of nutrition – the animals that omnivores consume get their protein from the plants they eat – and so can we.
+Animal products are not powerhouses of nutrition – the animals that omnivores and carnivores consume get their protein from the plants they eat – and so can we.

-It’s actually kind of a shame because people are only asking to be obtuse.
+Nowadays a lot of people are only asking to be obtuse.
 Therefore it’s perfectly acceptable to dazzle them with your nutritional knowledge until they cry.
-I love showing off.

 Bread is a very normal, healthy food that is high in protein.